 Self-Test Description Result of Self-Test Failure AES Encrypt & Decrypt Each algorithm is tested by The module enters an error KATs for each of the using a known key, known state if any Cryptographic following modes: data, and if required a known Algorithm Test fails.
 The - OFB IV.
 The data is then error state may be exited by - CBC encrypted and compared with powering the module off then - ECB known encrypted data; the on.
 CFB (8-bit) test passes if the final data - GCM matches the known data, otherwise it fails.
 The SHA-384 KAT encrypted data is then decrypted and compared with HMAC-SHA-384 KAT the original plaintext; the test passes if the decrypted data matches the original plaintext, otherwise it fails.
 DRBG KAT The DRBG is initialized with a The module enters an error known answer seed and V state if the DRBG KAT fails. generated by the hardware The error state may be exited RNG.
 The DRBG is run and by powering the module off a random bit block is then on. generated.
 The DRBG is then reseeded and another random bit block is generated.
 The two random bit blocks are compared.
 The test passes if the generated data does not match.
-Firmware Integrity Test - A digital signature is The module enters an error includes the following: generated over the code state if the Firmware Integrity - SHA-256 KAT when it is built using SHA-256 Test fails. - RSA 2048 Verify and RSA-2048 and is stored As soon as an error indicator KAT with the code upon download is output via the status into the module.
-When the interface, the module module is powered up the transitions from the error state digital signature is verified.
-If to a state that only allows new the digital signature matches firmware to be loaded. the test passes, otherwise it fails.
+Firmware Integrity Test - A digital signature is The module enters an error includes the following: generated over the code state if the Firmware Integrity - SHA-256 KAT when it is built using SHA- Test fails. - RSA 2048 Verify 256, RSA-2048, and ECDSA As soon as an error indicator KAT P-384 and is stored with the is output via the status - ECDSA P-384 code upon download into the interface, the module KAT module.
+When the module is transitions from the error state powered up the digital to a state that only allows new signature is verified.
+If the firmware to be loaded. digital signature matches the test passes, otherwise it fails.